-Treatment or monitoring of disease are based on measurements provided by the devices used in IoMT-BMSs.
-If IoMT-BMSs are not investigated by a metrological point of view, there can be no certainty about their capacity of providing reliable, accurate, precise and repeatable measurements of the vital signs, with the heavy risk of delivering incorrect information, leading to the misdiagnosis or wrong treatments of the diseases [72].
-Therefore, it is important to consider all aspects of measurement accuracy of devices (measurement nodes) used in the system.
-It is also essential that the measurement devices used in IoMT-BMS are properly calibrated [74], by using suitable reproducible procedures and references.
-There should be proper guidelines for a common user about the calibration process of IoMT device or proper accredited laboratories that provide services either on site offices or remotely.
-In practice, calibrations are usually made by switching on and off or zeroing or resetting the device, which is not a recommended practice [72].
-Due to presence of various measurement parameters (i.e., pressure flow, temperature, sound pressure) it is difficult to calibrate these devices.
-Moreover, one of the major challenge that there is no general consensus between different laboratories (from different disciplines such as pressure flow, temperature, sound pressure) about how to provide regulations for calibration traceability on single platform for these various kind measurement systems [75].
+The treatment and monitoring of diseases are based on measurements provided by the devices used in IoMT BMS.
+If IoMT BMS are not investigated from a metrological perspective, there can be no certainty about their capacity for providing reliable, accurate, precise and repeatable measurements of vital signs, with the serious risk of delivering incorrect information, leading to the misdiagnosis or incorrect treatment of diseases [72].
+Therefore, it is important to consider all aspects relating to the measurement accuracy of the devices (measurement nodes) used in the system.
+In addition, it is essential that the measurement devices used in IoMT BMS are properly calibrated [74] using suitable reproducible procedures and references.
+There should be appropriate guidelines for the common user on the calibration process of the IoMT device or properly accredited laboratories that provide these services, either onsite or remotely.
+In practice, calibrations are usually made by switching the device on and off or zeroing or resetting the device, which is not recommended [72].
+Due to the presence of various measurement parameters (i.e. pressure flow, temperature, sound pressure), it is difficult to calibrate these devices.
+Moreover, one of the major challenges is that there is no general consensus among different laboratories (from different disciplines, such as pressure flow, temperature, sound pressure) on how to regulate calibration traceability on a single platform for the different kinds of measurement system [75].

 Conclusion

-IoMT-BMSs play an important role for the diagnosis of various diseases such as blood pressure, heart attack, brain tumour, Alzheimer, Parkinson, epilepsy and so on, as well as for health-care monitoring, monitoring of disease progression, and in biomedical research.
-The rapid growth and increasing demand of IoMT-BMSs in modern lifestyle make it essential that these systems must be accurate, fast, user-friendly, allowing comfort to the wearer, and providing stability and accuracy even in harsh environments.
-Based on these common requirements, scientists are trying to improve these BMSs and providing new solutions.
-The presented overview aims to stimulate the research in this field and offers some highlights about the IoT based BMS for specific diseases.
-The paper has also highlighted some important challenges related to metrology in IoMT that need to be addressed within the current scenario.
-Such issues will open the path to come up with new multidisciplinary approaches to design better IoMT systems, and thus, leads to warranty the continuous monitoring of human health, delivering accurate and reliable measurements.
+IoMT BMS play an important role in the diagnosis of diseases, such as abnormal blood pressure, heart attacks, brain tumours, Alzheimer’s, Parkinson’s and epilepsy as well as in healthcare monitoring, the monitoring of disease progression and biomedical research.
+The rapid growth of and increasing demand for IoMT BMS that suit the modern lifestyle make it essential for these systems to be accurate, fast, user friendly and comfortable for the wearer and to provide stability and accuracy even in harsh environments.
+Based on these common requirements, scientists are trying to improve these BMS and develop new solutions.
+The presented overview aims to stimulate research in this field and offer some highlights of IoT-based BMS for specific diseases.
+The paper has also highlighted some important challenges related to metrology in IoMT that need to be addressed.
+Such issues will lay the groundwork for the development of new multidisciplinary approaches to the design of improved IoMT systems and, thus, guarantee the continuous monitoring of human health, delivering accurate and reliable measurements.

 References

-E. Balestrieri, F. Lamonaca, I. Tudosa, F. Picariello, D. Luca Carnì, C. Scuro, F. Bonavolontà, V. Spagnuolo, G. Grimaldi, A. Colaprico, An Overview on Internet of Medical Things in Blood Pressure Monitoring, Proc. of IEEE Int.
+E. Balestrieri, F. Lamonaca, I. Tudosa, F. Picariello, D. Luca Carnì, C. Scuro, F. Bonavolontà, V. Spagnuolo, G. Grimaldi, A. Colaprico, An overview on internet of medical things in blood pressure monitoring, Proc. of the IEEE Int.
 Symp. on Medical Measurements and Applications (MeMeA), Istanbul, Turkey, 2019, pp. 1-6.
 DOI: 10.1109/MeMeA.2019.8802164

-D. Luca Carnì, V. Spagnuolo, G. Grimaldi, F. Bonavolontà, A. Liccardo, R. S. Lo Moriello, A. Colaprico., A New Measurement System to Boost the IoMT for the Blood Pressure Monitoring, Proc. of IEEE Int.
+D. Luca Carnì, V. Spagnuolo, G. Grimaldi, F. Bonavolontà, A. Liccardo, R. S. Lo Moriello, A. Colaprico., A new measurement system to boost the IoMT for the blood pressure monitoring, Proc. of the IEEE Int.
 Symp. on Measurements & Networking (M&N), Catania, Italy, 2019, pp. 1-6.
 DOI: 10.1109/IWMN.2019.8805016

-D. L. Carni , D. Grimaldi, P. F. Sciammarella, F. Lamonaca, V. Spagnuolo, Setting-up of PPG Scaling Factors for SpO2% Evaluation by Smartphone, Proc. of IEEE Int.
+D. L. Carni , D. Grimaldi, P. F. Sciammarella, F. Lamonaca, V. Spagnuolo, Setting-up of PPG scaling factors for SpO2% evaluation by smartphone, Proc. of the IEEE Int.
 Symp. on Medical Measurements and Applications, Benevento, Italy, 2016, pp. 430-435.
 DOI: 10.1109/MeMeA.2016.7533775

 D. Luca Carnì, D. Grimaldi, F. Lamonaca, L. Nigro, From distributed measurement systems to cyber-physical systems: a design approach, Int.
-Journal of Computing, vol. 16, No. 2, 2017, pp. 66-73.
+J. of Computing 16 (2017) pp. 66-73.